TheSman122333/dancelan/README.md

 Upload-your-own-song support

-🤝 Contributing
-Pull requests are welcome!
-Feel free to fork the repo and submit improvements or suggestions.

 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the All Rights Reserved License!